Pavlishenku/pysection/docs/utils.rst

    F (\\text{kN}) = \\sigma (\\text{MPa}) \\times A (\\text{m}^2) \\times 1000

-This is handled automatically by the :meth:`sectionpy.utils.UnitConverter.stress_area_to_force` method.
+This is handled automatically by the :meth:`opensection.utils.UnitConverter.stress_area_to_force` method.

 Examples
 --------